Ashiix/goarder/README.md

 # Goarder

-Goarder is an open-source console based RPG scripted entirely in Python.
-Feel free to download and make edits.
+Goarder is an open-source console based RPG scripted entirely in Python that is currently in early alpha.
+The game is always being developed further, star this repo to get constant update notification.

-The combat engine can be easily customized to add any types of mobs you want, feel free to use it in your own game!
-Given proper credit of course.